Suat Kaya

-Suat Kaya (born 26 August 1967) is a Turkish football manager and former player who is the manager of Tuzlaspor.
+Suat Kaya (born 26 August 1967) is a Turkish football manager and former player.

 His career was all but associated with Galatasaray, with which he won major titles including and the 2000 UEFA Cup.
 Over the course of 16 seasons, he amassed Süper Lig totals of 353 games and 44 goals.

 Club career

-Born in Istanbul, Suat started playing professionally with Turkish first division powerhouse Galatasaray SK, making his first-team debuts at age 19.
+Born in Istanbul, Suat started playing professionally with Turkish first division powerhouse Galatasaray, making his first-team debuts at age 19.
 In the following five years, he represented Konyaspor.

 Returned in 1992, Suat only played eight times in his first season in his second spell, as Gala won the league.
 He proceeded to become an essential midfield figure in the following years, notably scoring a career-best eight goals in two consecutive seasons – 1993 to 1995 – helping the Istanbul side to five leagues and two cups (this included two consecutive doubles).

 Aged nearly 33, in 2000, Suat appeared, as a starter, in both of Galatasaray's European conquests, the UEFA Cup and the UEFA Super Cup.
 In June 2003, he retired from football, starting a coaching career in the following year, with Galatasaray's reserves.
 In the next seasons, he managed several clubs, namely second division's Gaziantep Büyükşehir Belediyespor (two spells).